How To Get Rid of Poison Ivy Plants: 6 Tips & Tricks

 While there is no cure for a poison ivy rash, it generally fades after 1–2 weeks.
 In the meantime, you can relieve itchiness and other symptoms with OTC treatments like calamine lotion or hydrocortisone cream.
 You can also try DIY fixes such as oatmeal baths and cold compresses.

-How To Get Rid Of Poison Ivy Plants: 6 Tips and Tricks
+The 6 Tips & Tricks on How To Get Rid Of Poison Ivy Plants

 Before removing poison ivy plants, remember that they can easily cause a rash if you touch any part of them.
 Always wear gloves and protective clothing before handling poison ivy.